FA BOLC-B Field Artillery Basic Officers Leaders Course

 b.
 The cadre consists of the battery commander, the first sergeant and other instructors within the battery.

-All persons who bring a privately owned weapon (POW) on Fort Sill will register that weapon with the Directorate of Emergency Services (DES), prior to entry with the weapon onto post.
+All persons who bring a privately owned weapon (POW) on Fort Sill will register that weapon with the Visitors Control Center (VCC), prior to entry with the weapon onto post.
 Persons required to register POWs will provide the weapon’s manufacture name, model, serial number, caliber, color, style (semiautomatic, revolver, etc.), a copy of the unit commanders approval letter (if living on post) and proof of safety training to Fort Sill DES Police Administration Branch (PAB), Bldg 4700, 0830-1600 Monday – Friday, excluding holidays.
 Persons will not take firearms into the registration location.

 Maps are available at all gate entrances upon request.